department-of-veterans-affairs/va.gov-team/products/public-websites/onsite-search/README.md

 - How many VA.gov daily visitors use search -- e.g., 2% or more?
 - What are the top search terms/queries overall?
-- What are the top search terms per benefits hub/site category -- Health Care, Disability, Education & Training
+- What are the top search terms per benefits hub/site category -- Health Care, Disability, Education & Training?
-- How many are searching Top Tasks -- e.g. Check your claim or appeal status, Refill and track your prescription
+- How many are searching Top Tasks -- e.g. Check your claim or appeal status, Refill and track your prescription?
+- How often do search users click through to the second page?
 - Are there any indicators that our search is not fulfilling the users’ needs?

 ## Value Propositions